“It is a serious thing

 Why church?!

 Mystery is truth in a process of being revealed.
-As truth seekers, we share the mystery and in community using the ancient religious languages of story, symbol, song, art, gesture, experience, and silence.
-We are bound together by our shared joys, questions, burdens, and sorrows.
-Church is community practicing service, leadership, integrity, we’re a laboratory for growth and understanding.
+We are seekers of truth beyond all words, using our ancient religious languages of story, symbol, song, art, gesture, experience, and silence to share our experience as companions on the journey.
+Church is a community bound together by our joy, our questions, our burdens, and our sorrows; it’s a laboratory for growth and understanding, for practices of service, study, leadership, integrity, and courage.

 Some people speak more than one religious language.
-The language of the Christian people, of which there are many dialects.
-Our ancient stories and wisdom speak their Truth into our lives and times through the rituals and practices handed down through the generations.
-As our understanding grows, we are humbled by our human limitations, and by the infinite mystery of God.
+Our fluency is in the language of the Christian people, of which there are many dialects.
+Our ancient stories and wisdom speak their Truth into our lives and times, and call on us to put our strengths and gifts into service for the meek and the vulnerable.
+Through the stories, rituals, and practices handed down through generations, we are humbled by our existential limitations, and by the infinite mystery of God.

 Why church?
-Because we’re a community of appreciation, accompaniment, and support for each other, in solidarity with all of our siblings in God’s created world, no matter what their faith.
-We are all in this together as a people committed to God’s holy mission of love, life, and liberation.
+Because we’re a community of appreciation, accompaniment, and support for each other, in solidarity with all God’s creatures as our kin.
+We’re in this together: as a people committed to God’s holy mission of love, life, and liberation.

 Because justice